The distribution of violent event and interevent times in conflicts: Results

 \section{Results}

-I use video clips of street fights, lasting 30 seconds to 5 minutes.
-They were recorded by bystanders on mobile phones, and posted online.
-The 59 groups studied had $2 \leq n < 10$ members (mean = 3.6).
-Details of the hand coding, as well as a spinglass model of collective violence, are in \cite{bruggeman24b}; in includes a reference to the data and code.
+My fine-grained data of violence are video recorded street fights of 59 small groups ($2 \leq n < 10$; mean = 3.6) attacking other small groups or individuals.
+They were recorded by bystanders on mobile phones, who posted their clips on websites such as LiveLeak, YouTube, and WorldStarHipHop; they last in between half a minute and five minutes.
+The clips were collected for another study, of violence as a collective action problem \cite{bruggeman26a}, using the keywords ``street fight,'' ``brawl,'' and ``assault''.
+Behavior was coded as violence when force was used against another’s body (stomping, slapping, kicking) or when another’s body was forcefully moved, and was plotted on the timeline using Noldus Observer XT 14 software.
+During violent events, at least one individual acted violently; during interevent times, nobody did; further details are in \cite{bruggeman26a}.
+The interevent times are random even though the selected videos are not.
+Over 59 fights there are 287 interevent times, ranging from 0.002 to 95 seconds.

-The 287 interevent times in these 59 cases range from 0.002 to 95 seconds, plotted in Fig.~\ref{fig:Interevent}A. I used maximum likelihood estimation of R's poweRlaw package to fit a power law (dotted line in Fig.~\ref{fig:Interevent}B) and a lognormal (continuous line).
-It is clear that the latter fits better.
+For the cumulative distribution of interevent times (Fig.~\ref{fig:cumulative_dist}A), I used maximum likelihood estimation of R's poweRlaw package to fit a lognormal (continuous line) and a power law (dashed line).
+Vuong's test pointed out that both distributions fit the data approximately equally well (two-sided $p = 0.403$).
+Hence, my first conjecture is not supported (one-sided $p = 0.201$).

-Also the 375 event times, ranging from 0.342 to 36 seconds, turn out to be lognormally distributed (Fig.~\ref{fig:Interevent}C and D).
-The jump in Fig.~\ref{fig:Interevent}D is an artifact of the coding.
-Single punches and kicks were all coded as if they lasted one second, because in many cases, accurate time measurement of these behaviors was not feasible.
-This inaccuracy does not affect the maximum likelihood estimates.
-As one can see, the lognormal outclasses the power law more strongly than in the previous comparison.
+There are 375 event times, ranging from 0.342 to 36 seconds.
+The jump in Fig.~\ref{fig:cumulative_dist}B is an artifact of the coding: single punches and kicks were all coded as if they lasted one second, because in many cases, accurate time measurement of these behaviors was not feasible.
+This inaccuracy does not affect the maximum likelihood estimates, as the distributions are fitted to the tails.
+For this data, a lognormal fits much better than a power law (one-sided $p = 0.00077$), in line with my second conjecture.